How Gamification in HR Improves Company Culture

 Human Resources (HR) organizations are often tasked with improving employee engagement and building a company’s culture.
 However, it’s not always an easy mission.
 While the rapidly evolving digital landscape offers innovative ways for companies to grow and individuals to connect, employees are often distracted and disengaged.

-We’ll look at some of the current challenges HR organizations face with employee engagement, make the case for HR gamification, review some best practices and show how Bunchball is uniquely positioned to help organizations improve company culture.
+We’ll look at some of the current challenges HR organizations face with employee engagement, make the case for gamification in HR, review some best practices and show how Bunchball is uniquely positioned to help organizations improve company culture.

 Current HR Challenges